refractionPOINT/lce_doc/docs/qs-sase.md

 The `protocol` defines the [network protocol](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml) ID that the service is allowed on.
 TCP is `6` and UDP is `17`.

-The following example describes that all lc-net endpoints with the `finance` tag should be allowed to connect to the service running on TCP port 8000 for the Sensor ID `9ccd5a2c-e83c-4ffb-8f52-9f48626a6fc6`.
+The following example describes all lc-net endpoints with the `finance` tag should be allowed to connect to the service running on TCP port 8000 for the Sensor ID `9ccd5a2c-e83c-4ffb-8f52-9f48626a6fc6`.

-Once in place, accessing this service can be done using the server's Internal IP that is available through the detailed information view of a given sensor.
-In the case of lc-net endpoints, this Internal IP is always in the `10.x.x.x` range and is static, meaning a sensor is given an Internal IP that it will keep for its whole lifetime, making it easier to bookmark services or even create your own DNS entries for services.
+Once in place, accessing this service can be done using the server's Internal IP, available through the detailed information view of a given sensor.
+In the case of lc-net endpoints, this Internal IP is always in the `10.x.x.x` range and is static, meaning a sensor is given an Internal IP that it will keep for its  lifetime, making it easier to bookmark services or create your own DNS entries for services.

 Sample policy:
 ```json